 The press steered Peter back to his point about the LGBT lobby’s strength and asked him to elaborate.
 Observers tell us the press seemed to shut off their cameras, put down their notebooks and walk away when they heard his answer.

-Peter told them the conversion therapy ban was of a piece with Harold Sparrow being denied the job of superintendent of the Hartford schools for having once led a ministers’ group opposed to same-sex marriage (even though he disavowed the group’s position), with Chik-Fil-A suffering a protest when they opened their West Hartford store (even though they reached out to the city’s gay power brokers ahead of time and supported their liberal politics) and with Gov. Malloy reasserting transgenderism in CT’s public schools (even though Trump rescinding Obama’s order had no effect on CT).
+Peter told them the conversion therapy ban was of a piece with Harold Sparrow withdrawing his appointment to the Hartford Board of Education over his having once led a ministers’ group opposed to same-sex marriage (even though he disavowed the group’s position), with Chik-Fil-A suffering a protest when they opened their West Hartford store (even though they reached out to the city’s gay power brokers ahead of time and supported their liberal politics) and with Gov. Malloy reasserting transgenderism in CT’s public schools (even though Trump rescinding Obama’s order had no effect on CT).